DokusCore/Server-Prebuild/Server/_Data/resources/[ Core ]/[ DokusCore ]/DokusCore--Metabolism/README.md

 file of `DokusCore` itself and at `_Modules = { Metabolism }` set it to `true`.
 If left to `false` the core will create its own character on ID 1 and not the multi characters plugin

 ---
+# Server Prebuild:
+If you do not want to build your own server you don't have to, we already did all   <br>
+the work for you!
+Download our [Prebuild](https://github.com/DokusCore/Server-Prebuild) server package and you will be setup  <br>
+within minutes.
+You also do not have to worry about dependencies or if the plugins <br>
+are started in the right order.
+Just insert your server artifacts, change the .cfg <br>
+and config files to your liking and off you go!
+For more information on how to <br>
+set up a DokusCore server, see the following video: [Installation video](https://www.youtube.com/watch?v=NlJFFRzWvDE) <br>

+---
 # Plugin Information